inspec/inspec/docs/style.md

   include_controls 'centos-profile'
 ...
 ```

-Use:
-- Set the `supports` attribute in `inspec.yml` files of the profile you want to include:
+Use: The `supports` attribute in `inspec.yml` files of the profile you want to include:

 ```ruby
 supports:
 - platform-name: centos
 ```

 Now whenever you run the base profile you can just `include_controls 'centos-profile'`.
 It will only run the included profiles is the platform matches the supported platform.

-### 5. Do not include dynamic elements in the control IDs
+### 6. Do not include dynamic elements in the control IDs

 Reason: Control IDs are used to map test results to the tests and profiles.
 Dynamic control IDs make it impossible to map results back, since the identifier which connects tests and results may change in the process.